stata2r/stata2r.github.io/data_table.typ

   ],
 )

-_Reminder: You'll need to (re)assign the subsetted dataset if you want to use it later, e.g. `dat1 = dat[...]`._

 == Subset columns

-_Reminder: You'll need to use `preserve/restore` if you want to retain the original dataset in the examples that follow._

 #sidebyside(
   [
+_Reminder: You'll need to use `preserve/restore` if you want to retain the original dataset in the examples that follow._

 ```stata
 keep month day carrier